Ahaura

 Ahaura is a town in the West Coast region of New Zealand's South Island, sited where the Ahaura River flows into the Grey River.
 State Highway 7 and the Stillwater–Ngākawau railway line pass through the town.
 Greymouth is 34 km to the south-west, and Reefton is 44 km to the north-east.

 European settlement of the area began with the establishment of a pastoral run near the junction of the Ahaura and Grey Rivers in 1858.

 At one time the town supported six hotels, two butcheries, a bakery, a blacksmith's shop, and a printing office.

 Demographics

-The population of Ahaura was 96 in the 2018 census, unchanged from 2013.
-There were 57 males and 39 females.
-96.9% of people identified as European/Pākehā and 3.1% as Māori.
-12.5% were under 15 years old, 15.6% were 15–29, 46.9% were 30–64, and 25.0% were 65 or older.